Terms of Service

 You have the requisite individual or corporate power and authority to enter into this Agreement;

 You are not restricted by HS from receiving Services and/or barred under applicable law;

-You will only purchases the Services for your own or your entity or organization’s recruiting or human capital function use;
+You will only purchase the Services for your own or your entity or organization’s recruiting or human capital function use;

 Each individual user will only create one account and must be created in your real name and company email address;

 You will update all information you provided to HS to make it accurate, true, current and complete so that HS can reach you for important notices;

 You accept the risks that the data retrieved and analyses generated through the use of the Services may inaccurately portray a particular candidate, including but not limited to the candidate’s qualification.
 You further agree to use data from HelioScout in compliance with lawful hiring practices and will not use data from the HS platform as a single and/or major determinative factor in recruitment and hiring;

 You agree that the potential job candidates viewed through the HS platform are the third-party beneficiaries through your use of the Service.
 You agree not to engage in any activity that harasses the job candidates or any activity that is harmful to you, the candidates, the Services, or others (e.g. infringing upon the rights of others, transmitting fraudulent, false, or misleading information, transmitting viruses, spreading terrorist content, communicating hate speech, or advocating violence against others); and